koombea/fuzzy_where/README.md

   max: 25
 ```

-Then you can use your definitions as follow:
+Then you can use your definitions as follows:

 ```ruby
 Person.fuzzy_where(age: :young)